i502Club/OS_Square/readme.md

 6. Optionally enter a Location Name.
-The provider by default uses the first location returned from your account via the ListLocations endpoint but if you have more than one location you can optionally specify it by Name in the Location input.  <b><em>If the name you entered does not match a Location Name in your Square account you will receive an error</em></b>
+The provider by default uses the first location returned from your account via the ListLocations endpoint but if you have more than one location you can optionally specify it by Name in the Location input.  ***If the name you entered does not match a Location Name in your Square account you will receive an error***

 7. Select the sandbox mode when you are testing against your sandbox account.
-Uncheck this box when you are ready to send requests to your actual Square account.  <b><em>You must have
+Uncheck this box when you are ready to send requests to your actual Square account.  ***You must have
-IIS bound to localhost for testing</em></b>.
+IIS bound to localhost for testing***.
 Urls such as dnndev.me or dnn.local won't work.

 ---